| Pub. 537, Installment Sales |

 Selling expenses are any expenses that relate to the sale of the property.
 They include commissions, attorney fees,

-the sale.
+and any other expenses paid on the sale.
 Selling expenses are added to the basis of the sold property.

 Depreciation recapture.